PandaSense/MteSense/README.md

 # Mtesense
-This is tiny testing automation framework with selenium and appium.
+This is lightweight testing automation framework with selenium and appium.

 # Release History